 The recovery schedule should be a reflection of the contractor's intent to take steps to improve progress so as to achieve earlier project completion than currently predicted.
 Generally this earlier progress than predicted is the contractually agreed upon completion date.
 If there are requested time extensions that are under review by the owner that would eliminate the need for a recovery schedule, and the owner still requires the preparation of a recovery schedule, the contractor should notify the owner that the recovery schedule might become an acceleration schedule, either directed or constructive, with the associated risks to the owner.
 Since a recovery schedule is the formulation of the contractor's plan to recover time, the recovery schedule is created by the contractor.
 As with the approved progress schedule, the recovery schedule is created and managed by and is the responsibility of the contractor.
-The owner indicates his willingness to accept the recovery schedule as an acceptable plan by accepting the submitted revised schedule, but the acceptance does not imply owner participation or direction in the contractor's means and methods, only the the order agrees that the plan seems reasonable and the schedule appears to represent the contractor's plan.
-Govern acceptance of the recovery schedule does indicate that the owner agrees to work within constraints on owner-responsible activities shown in the recovery schedule.
+The owner indicates his willingness to accept the recovery schedule as an acceptable plan by accepting the submitted revised schedule, but the acceptance does not imply owner participation or direction in the contractor's means and methods, only the the owner agrees that the plan seems reasonable and the schedule appears to represent the contractor's plan.
+Gener acceptance of the recovery schedule does indicate that the owner agrees to work within constraints on owner-responsible activities shown in the recovery schedule.
 There are alternative methods of developing a recovery schedule, but the process should honor this basic procedure.
-Acceptance first requires reaching a recovery schedule, but the project status.
+Acceptance first requires reaching arecovery schedule, but the project status.

-On some projects, the construction manager may device to the acovery senedule and when this is the case, it is vital that the contractors affected by the schedule participate and collaborate with the recovery schedule development.
-This is also true in the case of multiply times intracts, where all contractors that are affected by the schedule should participate and whose needs are as ities a ould be taken into account during the recovery schedule development.
+On some projects, the construction manager may develop the accovery schedule and when this is the case, it is vital that the contractors affected by the schedule participate and collaborate with the recovery schedule development.
+This is also true in the case of multiple stime instracts, where all contractors that are affected by the schedule should participate and whose needs and active should be taken into account during the recovery schedule development.